dsackr/esp32-4848/README.md

 - All MQTT publishes in the builder and router now use `hasp_node`, so changing it in those spots is sufficient.

 Note: The discovery file is `openhasp_discovery.yaml` (this is what the README previously called `relays.yaml`) and it publishes three relays to Home Assistant.

+## Development

+- Branch `GPT`: working branch for automated/Codex-driven changes.
+This note ensures a minimal diff so a PR can be opened.